kyma-project/test-infra/development/tools/cmd/vmscollector/README.md

 ## Overview

-This command finds and removes orphaned virtual machines created by the `kyma-integration` job in a Google Cloud Platform (GCP) project.
+This command finds and removes orphaned virtual machines (VMs) created by the `kyma-integration` job in a Google Cloud Platform (GCP) project.

 The `kyma-integration` job creates a Virtual Machine (VM) instance to install and test Kyma.
 Usually, the job also cleans up the instance.